DLR-MO/FuTaMa2/README.md

 - osqp_vendor, ament-cmake-google-benchmark, stomp, ros_testing

 Build from source:
 - [Moveit2](https://moveit.ros.org/install-moveit2/source/).
-IF using a separate git directory, the generated packages need to be linked from git directory to the ws: moveit2, moveit_msgs, moveit_resources, moveit_visual_tools, generate_parameter_library.
+If using a separate git directory, the generated packages need to be linked from git directory to the ws: moveit2, moveit_msgs, moveit_resources, moveit_visual_tools, generate_parameter_library.

 Dependencies not resolved -> urdfdom and urdfdom_headers are installed automatically but not recognized by moveit.
 They are not required for the purposes of the futama2 project.

 ## 3. Universal Robots
 ROS2 manipulator drivers for the lightweight UR robotic manipulators.

 Required binaries: only the "ur_msgs" package.
-The rest of the binaries for Rolling seem to be in "passing" (2023) phase, but it would be better to do it from source.
+The rest of the binaries for Jazzy seem to be in "passing" (2023) phase, but it would be better to do it from source.

 Build from source:
 - ros2 branch from [moveit_visual_tools](https://github.com/moveit/moveit_visual_tools)